dfelinto/blender-manual/manual/addons/rigging/rigify/metarigs.rst

   It is just redrawn here for a simplicity.

 - The third column sets a specific layer name to be used to build the rig UI of the final rig.
-  If set, a button with the specified name will be created in the rig_ui to control the visibility of this specific armature layer.
+  If set, a button with the specified name will be created in the ``rig_ui_template`` to control the visibility of this specific armature layer.
 If layer contains at least one bone but its name field is empty, a button with no name will be created in the rig UI.